Wood-decay fungus: Current and future applications

 White-rot fungi have historically been valued as food, but in recent years exploration of their enzymatic capabilities has revealed white-rot fungi's potential in depollution.
 White-rot fungi have long since been staples of human diet and remain an important source of nutrition for people around the world.
 White-rot fungi are commercially grown as a source of food – for example the shiitake mushroom, which in 2003 constituted approximately 25% of total mushroom production.
 Due to white-rot fungi's important ability to degrade lignin, they have been increasingly explored as potential sources in mycoremediation applications, applications focused on removing organic pollutants from the environment.
 All three enzyme types of lignin decomposition (LiPs, MnP, and Laccase) have been explored.
-White-rot fungi have been determined to degrade chlorinated aromatic hydrocarbons (CAHs), DDT, lindane, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, PCP, polychlorinated dibenzo(p)dioxins, and azo dyes when studied in Phanerochaete chrysosporium, Trametes versicolor, Bjerkandere adusta, and Pleurotus ostreatus.
+White-rot fungi have been determined to degrade chlorinated aromatic hydrocarbons (CAHs), DDT, lindane, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, PCP, polychlorinated dibenzo(p)dioxins, and azo dyes when studied in Phanerochaete chrysosporium, Trametes versicolor, Bjerkandera adusta, and Pleurotus ostreatus.
 Noted limitations of white-rot fungi as pollutant cleaners is due to difficulty establishing the fungi in non-natural conditions.
 Other applications include biosorption, a process where biomass is utilized to remove solute wastes preventing pollution.
 Researchers studied the effect white-rot fungi could have on absorbing heavy metal ions via alginic acid, a linear polysaccharide composed of 1,4-linked beta-D-mannuronic and alpha-L-guluronic acid.
-The findings from the study indicated that Fungalia trogii was capable of biosorption of Hg^{2+}, Cd^{2+}, and Zn^{2+} in low pH environments.
+The findings from the study indicated that Funalia trogii was capable of biosorption of Hg^{2+}, Cd^{2+}, and Zn^{2+} in low pH environments.
 The potential establishment of white-rot fungi as a stable mycoremediator remains an important future discovery.
 White-rot fungi remain an important source of great unrealized potential.